tulians/aml/README.md

 ### Installation
 #### NumPy
+##### Linux distributions and Mac OS X
-This package is generally already installed in many major Linux distros.
+This package is generally already installed in many major Linux distributions.
 In Mac OS X, it can be installed using **pip**:
 ```sh
 $ pip install numpy
 ```